Comment from Rebus:

 from the booth.
 Although I was uncomfortable going against the union,

-politically, I felt standing by the individual I had worked with for
+politically, I felt standing by the individual I had worked with the entire time the theater had been open was the right thing to do.

 The union’s